-3. Characterisation of hit bursts
+4. Characterisation of hit bursts

-In event displays hit burst caused by highly ionising particles (e.g. alpha 168 particles or delta electrons) can be observed.
-An example event is shown in 169 Fig. 2.
-A large variety of hit patterns can be observed: large radii (open) 170 circles, smaller size radius circles from low momentum particles, curlers and 171 more confined bursts.
+In event displays hit burst caused by highly ionising particles (e.g. alpha particles or delta electrons) can be observed.
+An example event is shown in Fig. 2.
+A large variety of hit patterns can be observed: large radii (open) circles, smaller size radius circles from low momentum particles, curlers and more confined bursts.
 A track with a momentum of 1 MeV/c will have a typical radius of 60 pixels.
-A Pixel TPC is well suited to study and characterize these typical hit bursts.
+A Pixel TPC is well suited to study and characterise these typical hit bursts.
 After a reconstruction and characterisation of the burst it is possible to reject the hits associated to the bursts.
-This will 175 improve the measurement of the track parameters in the final track fit. .
-176 To study the hit bursts, the data of run 6969 - taken at a 5 GeV/c beam 177 a time window of 200 ns around the mean time.
+This will improve the measurement of the track parameters in the final track fit.

+To study the hit bursts, the data of run 6969 - taken at a 5 GeV/c beam momentum in a B=1 T field - were analysed.
+Bursts were selected with more than 100 hits in a radius of 50 pixels around the burst centre within a time window of 200 ns around the mean time.
 The mean position in xy and the mean time of the burst were iteratively estimated.
-The bursts were characterized by the number of associated hits, the radius in which 90% of the hits are found (radius90) and the time in which 90% of the hits are detected (time90).
+The bursts were characterised by the number of associated hits, the radius in which 90% of the hits are found (radius90) and the time in which 90% of the hits are detected (time90).
 The stacked distributions for the radius90 and time90 variables for different burst sizes are shown in Fig. 3.

-To study the hit bursts, the data of run 6969 - taken at a 5 GeV/c beam momentum in a B=1 T field - were analysed.
-Bursts were selected with more than 100 hits in a radius of 50 pixels around the burst centre within